Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: July 2023

 - Weight gain due to increased appetite

 These are not all the possible side effects of steroids.
 Talk to your doctor about what to expect when taking steroids.
 You also should call your doctor if you have any changes that concern you when taking steroids.

 Prednisone is the most commonly prescribed steroid to fight the inflammation caused by lupus because of its low cost and relative safety.
-Prednisone is sold under many different brand names, including Millipred®, Sterapred®, Rayos®, Orapred®, Deltasone®, Prednicot®, Bubbli-Pred®, Cotolone®, and Flo-Pred®, to name a few.1,3,5
+Prednisone is sold under many different brand names.1,3,5

-Prednisolone and methylprednisolone are similar drugs prescribed if someone cannot take prednisone, such as those with liver disease.
+Prednisolone and methylprednisolone are similar drugs prescribed if someone cannot take prednisone, such as those with liver disease.1,3,5

-Steroids should not be taken at night to prevent insomnia (trouble sleeping).
+Steroids should not be taken at night to prevent insomnia (trouble sleeping).1,3,5

-Your doctor may prescribe antacids, proton pump inhibitors, or histamine H2 blockers to help reduce the chances of stomach ulcers.
+Your doctor may prescribe antacids, proton pump inhibitors, or histamine H2 blockers to help reduce the chances of stomach ulcers.1,3,5

 Before beginning treatment for lupus, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.